Importance of Modulation in Communication System

 The modulation process is also needed to reduce the quantity of noise present in the communication band.

 What Is Demodulation?The opposite of modulation is defined as demodulation.
 It is the process where the impressed message signal is recovered.
 Here, the conversion of a modulating carrier signal is done into the required signal which is equivalent to the original signal.
-In simple words, we can define demodulation techniques as the process of extracting the original information holding signal from a modulated signal wave.
+In simple words, we can define demodulation techniques like the process of extracting the original information holding signal from a modulated signal wave.

 Types of ModulationThere are various types of modulation.
 They are defined as amplitude modulation, frequency modulation, and phase modulation.
 In amplitude modulation, the amplitude of the high-frequency carrier signal is changed.
 The amplitude of the carrier signal contains all the needed information.
 It depends upon the intensity of the signal.